A team of 6 backpackers set out to hike the length of the Grand Canyon.

 The roll-top closure

-You’ll then roll the strip as many times as possible, fastening it taught via the buckles located on each end of the strip and at the top of the pack’s side pockets.
-Finally, a Y-strap buckles from the top of each shoulder strap over the top of the pack for added stability (or to strap down an exterior piece of gear).
+You’ll then roll the strip as many times as possible, fastening it taught via the buckles located on each end of the strip, and at the top of the pack’s side pockets.
+Finally, a Y-strap buckles from the top of each shoulder strap over the top of the pack for added stability (or often to strap down an exterior piece of gear, like a bear can or foam sleeping pad).

 Be More Organized with Pods

 I’ve been backpacking for long enough that I don’t have much trouble with organization, but I must admit I’m interested in Hyperlite’s fancy, form-fitting pods.
-A pod is simply a lightweight stuff sack that’s created in the same exact dimensions as the shape of your pack.
+A pod is simply a lightweight stuff sack that’s designed to be the same exact dimensions as the shape of your pack.

 The mesh sleeve is centered in the middle of the back pad.
 This is generally a good thing, as it provides the best balance, but it can become a complication for big water hauls where you use a second bladder.